steelwil/JSCodeSkulptor/README.md

 JSCodeSkulptor
 ==============

-This is a javascript module that emulates the codeskulptor API for easy porting codeskulptor projects to javascript
+This is a JavaScript module that emulates the CodeSkulptor API for easy porting http://www.codeskulptor.org/ projects to JavaScript.